smartdevicelink/sdl_evolution/proposals/NNNN-New_rules_for_providing_VRHelpItems_VRHelpTitle.md

 1. When an application registers on the HU and moves to any HMIState other than NONE, then SDL Core shall start a **10 second** timer waiting for the application to send a `SetGlobalProperties` RPC with the `vrHelp` and `helpPrompt` parameters.
 2. While the timer is running, if the application sends any `AddCommand` with the `vrCommands` parameter then SDL Core shall create a list of the added `vrCommands`.
 3. While the timer is running, if the application sends any `DeleteCommand` requests then SDL Core shall remove the added `vrCommands` from its list.
-3. If the timer times out then:
+4. If the timer times out then SDL Core shall:
-	a.
-SDL Core shall construct the `vrHelp` parameter using the data from the list SDL Core internally created.
+	1. construct the `vrHelp` parameter using the data from the list SDL Core internally created.
-	b.
-SDL Core shall construct the `helpPrompt` parameter using the data from the list SDL Core internally created and shall also add a **300 ms** period of `SILENCE` between each item of the list.
+  	2. construct the `helpPrompt` parameter using the data from the list SDL Core internally created and shall also add a **300 ms** period of `SILENCE` between each item of the list.
 (The period of `SILENCE` is to ensure the TTS is spoken out clearly).
-	c.
-SDL Core shall then send these parameters to the HMI via the `SetGlobalProperties` RPC.
+  	3. then send these parameters to the HMI via the `SetGlobalProperties` RPC.
-4. If after SDL Core sends the `SetGlobalProperties` RPC, applications sends further AddCommmand/DeleteCommand requests then SDL Core shall send `SetGlobalProperties` with the updated parameters.(The full list of parameters needs to be sent and not just the recently added one).
+5. If after SDL Core sends the `SetGlobalProperties` RPC, applications sends further AddCommmand/DeleteCommand requests then SDL Core shall send `SetGlobalProperties` with the updated parameters.(The full list of parameters needs to be sent and not just the recently added one).
-5. If at any point in time, the applications sends `SetGlobalProperties` RPC with the `vrHelp` and `helpPrompt` parameters, then SDL Core shall continue with the existing behavior of forwarding such requests to HMI and SDL Core shall delete its internal list.
+6. If at any point in time, the applications sends `SetGlobalProperties` RPC with the `vrHelp` and `helpPrompt` parameters, then SDL Core shall continue with the existing behavior of forwarding such requests to HMI and SDL Core shall delete its internal list.
-6. If at any point in time, the applications sends `SetGlobalProperties` RPC with either of `vrHelp` or `helpPrompt` parameters, then SDL Core shall continue with the existing behavior of forwarding such requests to HMI and SDL Core shall not delete its internal list and shall continue to update the parameter which was not provided by the application.
+7. If at any point in time, the applications sends `SetGlobalProperties` RPC with either of `vrHelp` or `helpPrompt` parameters, then SDL Core shall continue with the existing behavior of forwarding such requests to HMI and SDL Core shall not delete its internal list and shall continue to update the parameter which was not provided by the application.
-7. The same process shall be followed during application resumption as well.
+8. The same process shall be followed during application resumption as well.

 Note:
 10 second timer: